bengl/pitesti/README.md

    * A promise (whose result is assumed by the test).
    * A function returning a promise (whose result is assumed by the test).
 * Super-simple test definition format.
-* No setup or teardown functions.
+* No setup or teardown functions (except in BDD mode).
 * Only care about Node.js major versions that aren't EOL.

 ## USAGE